Jordan-Kowal/sudoku-manager/README.md

 # Sudoku Manager

 ## **Description**
 This package is made for easy sudoku generation and solving.
-Using the main Sudoku class, you'll easily be able to generate random sudoku (with a difficulty setting), load existing sudokus from different formats, and solve those sudokus.
-The sudoku class has attributes dedicated to performance and traceback, allowing you to study its behavior.
+Using the main Sudoku class, you'll easily be able to generate random sudokus (with a difficulty setting), load existing sudokus from different formats, and solve those sudokus.
+The Sudoku class has attributes dedicated to performance and backtracing, allowing you to study its behavior.

 ## **What it contains**
 The module contains 3 classes: